Aashish69-96/Alien_invasion/README.md

 # Project : Alien-invasion

-A game made with pygames part of Python crash course book by Eric Matthes
+A game made with pygames part of Python crash course(edition 2nd) book by Eric Matthes

 ##User Interface